 There’s a best time to buy pretty much anything, so ideally you’ll start looking for a new appliance before your old one dies.
 That way, you can be strategic about your shopping instead of rushing out to buy the first thing you find.
-As with the best time to buy a TV and larger household appliances, getting great deals is all about knowing the times of year when stores tend to slash prices.
+As with the best time to buy a TV, furniture and even larger household appliances, getting great deals is all about knowing the times of year when stores tend to slash prices.

 Reader’s Digest is a trusted source for buying guides—we’ve spoken with some of the top experts on both saving money and shopping for appliances to find out when is the best time to buy small appliances.